ml-archive/readme/Documentation/how-to-urban-airship-push.md

 ![image](https://cloud.githubusercontent.com/assets/1279756/25579133/383ca46e-2e75-11e7-8001-21d7e7d34f5a.png)

 # Diagram
-1) Through  SDK (or the native integration) the app will request a push-token at APNS/GCM/FCM/WNS.
+1) Through the UA-SDK (or the native integration) the app will request a push-token at it's platform push-network.
 This will trigger a popup to allow push notification on most platforms.
-This push token is unique for the App, device & certification (release, debug etc) and will expire after x days.
+This push-token is unique for the App, device & certification (release, debug etc) and will expire after x days.
+Luckily the UA SDK will deal with refreshing it.

-2) Through SDK / API the push-token will be sent to UA and stored.
-UA can now send push messages to that device & app & certificate.
+2) Through UA-SDK / UA-API the push-token will be sent to UA and stored.
+UA can now send push notifications to that device & app & certificate.
+Since we do not want to deal with push-tokens vs users references.
 It's important to register to channels as well.
 [Read more](https://github.com/nodes-vapor/readme/blob/master/Documentation/how-to-urban-airship-push.md#channels)

 3) Sending a push notification from a backend project happens via the API.
+It's normally triggered by
+ - Admin panel as a view, send to X, Y & Z with a custom alert.
+ - Triggered by an event, fx some else liked your post.
+The alert would be from NStack / Localization

-4) UA will look up the namedUser or tag and loop through each push-tokens registered to this channel.
-And sent 1-by-1 to each push-network
+4) UA will look up the namedUser or tag, loop through each push-tokens registered to this channel.
+And sent 1-by-1 to each push-network.
+This is done Async in queue.

-5) The push-network will queue the request from UA and sent the push message through a socket connection to the device.
+5) The push-network will queue the request from UA and sent the push notification through a socket connection to the device.
 If the device is not online, it will save it for x hours (depending on push-network)

 # Apps